SimDynamX/SpaceTeamsROS/README.md

     - To install ROS2 Humble, follow this tutorial: https://docs.ros.org/en/humble/Installation.html
     - Download the debian packages.
 Do not build ROS from source
     - Follow all of the steps in the tutorial and make sure you install ROS Dev tools as well.
+    - Make sure to install ROS dev tools as well.
 - **Python**: Python 3.6+

 ## Quick Start